govuk-one-login/observability-configuration/README.md

 Dashboards should be created in the Dynatrace Web UI in the first instance, unless you really, really want to handcraft some JSON.

-Once you have the dashboard, under the context menu click `Export`.
+- Once you have the dashboard, under the context menu click `Export`.
 This will download a JSON file representing the dashboard.
-Save this JSON file under the `dashboards/` directory of this repo, potentially under a directory specific to your team (i.e. `dashboards/live-service/`).
-You can tailor the JSON that was produced if you want.
-Make sure to remove the Dashboard ID from your JSON file.
+- Save this JSON file under the `dashboards/` directory of this repo, potentially under a directory specific to your team (i.e. `dashboards/live-service/`).
+- Optionally, you can tailor the JSON that was produced if you want.
+- Find the "ID" property in your dashboard and delete it from your JSON file.

 Then add a block like this to `dashboards.tf`: